U.S. Taxes on the Sale of Foreign Home

 You must report the transaction, but you might escape paying a tax

 Some taxpayers own real property located in foreign countries, and this can present some unique tax issues and concerns.
 How do you report taxes to the Internal Revenue Service when you sell a home that wasn't on U.S soil?
 Maybe you emigrated from that country and the property was your home before you moved, or maybe you invested there.
 Either way, you've sold it and now you must figure out how to include the transaction on your U.S. tax return.

 The answer to this tax question is a bit complicated.
-You'll want to have a firm understanding of the process while you're still in the planning stage, preparing to sell the foreign property, particularly if you intend to transfer the money to your U.S. bank account.
+You'll need a firm understanding of the process while you're still in the planning stage of preparing to sell the foreign property, particularly if you intend to transfer the money to your U.S. bank account.

 Reporting the Sale

 You must report the sale of your home just like everyone else, just as you would if it were situated in the U.S. That's because the United States taxes its citizens on their worldwide income, not just what they earn or collect within its shores.

 But the Internal Revenue Code provides certain exclusions if the property was actually your home.
 If the real estate was your principal residence and you lived in and owned the house for at least 24 out of the last 60 months ending on the date of the sale, you can exclude $250,000 of capital gains from taxation.
 This increases to $500,000 in gains if you're married and you and your spouse file a joint return.